 - See the forest from a birds-eye perspective either on the Otway Fly or Treetop walk.
 The drive up here is stunning but it’s slow on the narrow windy roads.
 You’ll also want to allow plenty of time for the walk, although it’s not long there is so much to see that you don’t want to be on a tight timetable.
 We got up there for opening well ahead of the tour buses and had a very peaceful experience.
-There are a number of other walks and waterfalls in the immediate area that make the drive up the mountain worthwhile.
+There are a number of other walks and waterfalls in the immediate area that makes the drive up the mountain worthwhile.

 - Cape Otway has many walking tracks and the lighthouse precinct at the end is worth a visit for its history, views, or if you have a thing for lighthouses as I do.
 Their indigenous section is great if you stop and have a chat you’ll almost certainly learn a lot in a short time.
-Also the drive out here is one of the best places in Australia to see koala in the wild.
+The drive out here is also one of the best places in Australia to see a koala in the wild.
 You can literally drive down the road to the cape and see them in the trees from your car.
 We turned down a side road and walked a couple of hundred metres down the road and saw 4 koalas.
 Coming from Queensland where their numbers have been so dramatically reducing it’s incredible to see them like this.
-The lighthouse is a 40 minute drive away.
+The lighthouse is a 40-minute drive away.